jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R8.4.1 MEx-IPA

 To rapidly screen for damage patterns indicative of ancient DNA on the observed core microbiome ([see below](#r10-core-microbiome-analysis)), we [ran MaltExtract](#r102-core-microbiome-maltextract) on all output of MALT, with the core microbiome as input list.

 We then developed [MEx-IPA](https://github.com/jfy133/MEx-IPA) to rapidly visualise ancient DNA characteristics across all samples and core taxa.

 The results files for this analysis are are stored in the MEx-IPA GitHub repository.
-Example reports for the two oldest Neanderthals (PES001 and GDN001), can be seen below in Figure R16.
+Example reports for the two oldest Neanderthals (PES001 and GDN001), can be seen below in Figure R16, where both cases show for multiple known oral species display indicative characteristics of true endogenous DNA.

 ---